annabalbuquerque/annabalbuquerque/README.md

 ### Hi everyone 👋

-- 🌱 Always learning more about HTML, CSS, JavaScript, NodeJs, React, SQL, Git and Github.
+- 🌱 Always learning more about HTML, CSS, JavaScript, Python, SQL, Power BI, UX&UI, Git, Github.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/annabalbuquerque/">LINKEDIN</a>

 <div align="left">